armanimichael/armanimichael-blog-go/content/en/posts/javascript-flexibility-curse.md

 ## A tormented language history

 We can say JavaScript was born in a rush.
 [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich ), the original creator of JS, developed it in just 10 days!

+JavaScript was born at **the end of 1995**.
+To put this in prospective the [WWW](https://home.cern/science/computing/birth-web) was firstly **released to the public in 1991**, and released as **open software in 1993**.

+### Nope, it's not Java

+At this point in time, the language name was **Mocha**.
+They later had the bad idea (in my opinion - and I'm not the only one thinking the same) of calling the language **JavaScript**.

+The name was mostly a marketing strategy to attract developers.
+You see, Eich developed JS for [Netscape](https://en.wikipedia.org/wiki/Netscape) to **address the static pages limitation** they had at the time.
+Since **Java** was going strong at the time, they thought it was a great idea to go with that name. **Needless to say, this causes misunderstandings to this day.**

+Fortunately, with the growth of the infant JavaScript, the [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) was created to ensure a common standars for different browsers to implement.
+**There are many people preferring ECMAScript to JavaScript when referring to the langauge,** as it is the name of the language standard specification.